How to Go Green Every Day as A Family

 Many families strive to inspire and nurture in children a sense of stewardship for the planet.
 There are many Earth Day activities for families to try, but foremost, we want to teach children to respect all living things, to care for the natural resources upon which our existence depends, and to appreciate nature.
 Early childhood is a good time for children to develop a sense of appreciation for the planet and all it has to offer.
 Thus it’s important to begin developing sustainable habits, such as protecting the environment and conserving our resources, early in life.

-Reuse: Whenever possible, use items that can be reused, rather than disposed.
+- Reuse: Whenever possible, use items that can be reused, rather than disposed of.
 Consider using cloth napkins instead of paper, lunch boxes instead of disposable sacks, and put food in washable containers rather than plastic bags.
 Some families wrap gifts in reused fabric or their kid’s artwork rather than buying wrapping paper.

 There are many shades of green and no single correct way to go green as a family to raise socially and environmentally aware children.
 Being a green family means different things to different families, so decide what works and feels right for your family.
 Every small step helps your child develop lifelong habits while making an important, positive impact on the earth.